Mahm0udbakir/clean_arch/README.md

 <a id="readme-top"></a>

 Welcome to Clean Architecture Flutter Project!
-This is a Flutter application built following Clean Architecture principles for scalable and maintainable mobile development.
-It aims to demonstrate best practices in Flutter development with a modular, testable, and loosely coupled codebase structure.
+This Flutter application follows Clean Architecture principles for scalable and maintainable development.
+I originally explored patterns ad‑hoc, but I’ve since studied Clean Architecture in depth—watching Omar Ahmed’s course and reading Uncle Bob’s Clean Architecture book.
+I’m now taking those learnings to update this repository myself, aiming for a modular, testable, and loosely coupled codebase that demonstrates best practices end‑to‑end.

 ## Table of Contents